-- Perimenopause – this is often the time of life when insulin resistance starts showing up, with telltale signs of new abdominal weight gain that doesn’t feel right, elevated lab markers, and perimenopause hormone symptoms.
+- Perimenopause – this is often the time of life when insulin resistance starts showing up, with telltale signs of new abdominal weight gain that doesn’t feel right, and hormone symptoms like hot flashes and night sweats.

 - PMS – sugar-insulin dysregulation can wreak havoc on hormone balance before your period.